"The Deceptive Memory"

 The Concept of Time

 To answer these questions, it is indispensable that we trace the origin of the concept of time.
 In ancient times all people were able to say was that when the sun rose above them or when there was brightness then that would mean daytime; on the other hand, when darkness befell them, then that would mean night.
 Later, when they became more advanced, for the sake of accuracy in communicating meanings and by means a device which they themselves invented, brightness or day was divided into 12, and so was darkness or night.
 In conformity with the further improvements they achieved in communications, they then divided the hour into sixty minutes, and the minute into sixty seconds.
 It was since then that we have come to know such terms as hours, minutes and seconds, and even one-hundredth of a second.
 From the revolution of the moon around the earth and the earth around the sun we have such things as months and years.
 Apart from that, new "meanings" were added to it that since then the hours that have passed have always been known as "the past," the hours we are in right now as "the present," and the hours to come as "the future."
 Our growth from being an infant to becoming an adult further confirms that we have always been undergoing a condition in terms of time, which leads us to acknowledge that such things as the "past," "present," and "future" do exist.
-Yet, a further look into the concept of "time" tells us that we are using the rotation of the earth around its axis as a unit of measurement to measure the various movements in nature.
+Yet, it is the very meaning added to the scale of the clock that has brought about a problem of its own kind.

 What Do We Mean by "To Experience"?